mdavison35/Insurance/README.md

 # Insurance
-## MDavison Capstone Project for CS-499
+### MDavison Capstone Project for CS-499

+##Installation
 In order to run this project, you will need to follow the installition instructions for Phoenix framework found [here](https://hexdocs.pm/phoenix/installation.html).

-To start your Phoenix server:
+Then in the terminal in the folder for the project:
   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

+To start your Phoenix server:

+  * Run `mix setup` to setup dependencies
+  * Run `mix deps.get` to install dependencies
+  * Run `mix ecto.create` to create the database
+  * Run `mix ecto.migrate` to run the database migration
+  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more